dabao1955/moe-container-manager/src/ruri/README.md

 make
 sudo cp ruri /usr/bin/ruri
 ```
+# NOTE:
+The test script has a part that must be run with `sudo`, `DO NOT` run `make test` on your devices!!!!
 # Build options:
 ```
 Usage: ./configure [OPTION]...
     -h, --help          show help
     -s, --static        compile static binary
     -d, --dev           compile dev version
+    -d, --debug         compile with debug log
 ```
 ## Build Debian package:
 Debian do not like static binary, so in debian package, ruri is dynamically linked.